Dominic Smith Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.09 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers' 4.08 team ERA ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to give up 136 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- The Brewers rank 24th in baseball in home runs surrendered (136 total, 1.3 per game).

-- His last time out was on Wednesday against the Cincinnati Reds, when the right-hander tossed six scoreless innings while giving up four hits.
+- The lefty last pitched on Sunday, July 9 against the Cincinnati Reds, when he tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.